-Writing prompt: Describe the difference between bending a piece of paper vs. a piece of thick foam core.
-Which one is easier to do and why?

-What can be done to make something thick easier to bend?
-Why does it work?
+Writing prompt: Describe the challenge of bending a thick foam core.
+What can be done to make something thick easier to bend? (kerfing) Why does it work?

-Lesson 8 Traditional Boxes
+Lesson 6 - Traditional Boxes

-- Understand the effect of heat and water on wood - Understand that heat is transferred from one object to another - Understand the traditional use of cooking boxes
+- understand the effect of heat and water on wood - understand the traditional use of cooking boxes